CHSZLab/CHSZLabLib/README.md

 <p align="center">
   <em>
-    11 C++ algorithm libraries.&nbsp;
+    Python frontend for C++ algorithm libraries.&nbsp;
-    <code>Graph</code> and <code>HyperGraph</code> objects.&nbsp;
-    Zero-copy NumPy arrays.&nbsp;
     Built for humans and AI agents.
   </em>
 </p>

 ---

 > **For scientific studies:** If you use any of the algorithms in a research paper, please cite and refer to the **original repositories** listed in the [Integrated Libraries](#integrated-libraries) table below.
-Those repositories contain the full documentation, parameter spaces, and experimental setups used in the respective publications.
+Those repositories contain the full documentation, parameter spaces, and experimental setups used in the respective publications and give full credit to the respective authors.

 > **For maximum performance:** The bundled C++ libraries are compiled with default settings for broad compatibility.
 For peak performance and access to every tuning knob, use the **latest main branch of the original repositories** directly (linked in the table below).
+The python front end is meant for usability, not for performance measurements.

 ---